Fostidich/Students-And-Companies/README.md

 ##### TODO
 - [x] configure dotnet for both client and server
 - [x] configure docker for both client and server
+- [ ] configure cake for ease of use

 ###### C# code written by Francesco Ostidich, Matteo Salari, Francesco Rivitti